 French yellow vest protesters clash with police in Paris

-PARIS (AP) — French yellow vest protesters clashed Saturday with riot police near the Arc de Triomphe as they kicked off their 18th straight weekend of demonstrations against President Emmanuel Macron.
+PARIS (AP) — French yellow vest protesters clashed Saturday with riot police near the Arc de Triomphe and vandalized luxury stores as they kicked off their 18th straight weekend of demonstrations against President Emmanuel Macron.

-After dwindling numbers in recent weekends, protesters are hoping their latest protest can breathe new life into their 4-month-old movement against a president seen as favoring the elite.

-Protesters threw smoke bombs and other objects at officers along the Champs-Elysees — scene of repeated past rioting — and started pounding on the windows of a police van.
-Riot police then retreated, as did a water cannon, with protesters kicking the side of the large truck.
+The violence started when protesters threw smoke bombs and other objects at officers along the Champs-Elysees — scene of repeated past rioting — and started pounding on the windows of a police van.
+Riot police then retreated, with protesters kicking the side of the large truck.

-A burning vehicle was seen in a nearby neighborhood where another protest group gathered.
+Police fired tear gas that spread across the cobblestone street surrounding the Arc de Triomphe.
+A fire was set outside a sandwich store on the Champs-Elysees, and a burning vehicle was seen next to luxury boutique Kenzo nearby.
+Boutiques including luxury brand Lacoste were smashed up, and mannequins thrown out of the broken windows.
+An eatery called Fouquet's, which is popular with politicians and celebrities, was vandalized.

-Paris police told The Associated Press that 20 people were arrested by midmorning.
+Paris police told The Associated Press that 44 people were arrested by midday.
 Bracing for a potential uptick in protester numbers and violence, the French capital deployed more police Saturday than in previous weekends.
 Police closed down several streets and fanned out around the Right Bank.

+Interior Minister Christophe Castaner ordered police to retaliate against "inadmissible" acts, and condemned those who "call for violence and are here to sow chaos in Paris."

+After dwindling numbers in recent weekends, protesters are hoping their latest day of action can breathe new life into their movement against a president seen as favoring the elite.

 Yellow vest groups representing teachers, unemployed people and labor unions were among those that organized dozens of rallies and marches Saturday in the capital and around France.